If you're out of Vanilla Extract, reach for Vanilla Beans, Imitation Vanilla Flavor, Rum, Maple Syrup, and Almond Extract.

 But a few extra specks can escalate it from a mere accompaniment to becoming a dominant flavor in many dishes; their smooth texture is eerily similar to a liquid consistency.

-The key to using it without overpowering your cuisine is moderation: something chefs have utilized for centuries when crafting deliciously innovative menus.
+The key to using it without overpowering your cuisine is moderation: something chefs have used for centuries when crafting deliciously innovative menus.

-As an alternative to vanilla extract, this ingredient works wonders when combined with several other spices and extracts.
+As an alternative to vanilla extract, this ingredient works wonders when combined with several other spices and extracts - for another similar choice see vanilla bean paste swap options.

 An experienced hand gives the right measure, and moments of pure heaven don't require much else afterward.